-"Sad is the sound of Swaran's voice!" said Carril of other times!
+"Sad is the sound of Swaran's voice," said Carril of other times!
 "Sad to himself alone," said the blue-eyed son of Semo.
 "But, Carril, raise the voice on high; tell the deeds of other times.
 Send thou the night away in song; and give the joy of grief.
-For many heroes and maids of love have moved on Inis-fail: And lovely are the songs of woe that are heard in Albion's rocks; when the noise of the chase is past, and the streams of Cona1 answer to the voice of Ossian."
+For many heroes and maids of love, have moved on Inis-fail: And lovely are the songs of woe that are heard in Albion's rocks; when the noise of the chase is past, and the streams of Cona answer to the voice of Ossian."

-"In other days," Carril replies, "came the sons of Ocean to Erin!
+"In other days,"† Carril replies, "came the sons of Ocean to Erin!
 A thousand vessels bounded on waves to Ullin's lovely plains.
 The sons of Inis-fail arose, to meet the race of dark-brown shields.
 Cairbar, first of men, was there, and Grudar, stately youth!
-Long had they strove for the spotted bull, that lowed on Golbun's echoing heath.
-Each claimed him as his own.
-Death was often at the point of their steel!
-Side by side the heroes fought; the strangers of Ocean fled.
-Whose name was fairer on the hill than the name of Cairbar and Grudar?
-But ah! why ever lowed the bull on Golbun's echoing heath?
-They saw him leaping like snow.
-The wrath of the chiefs returned!"
+Long had they strove for the spotted bull, that lowed on Golbun's! echoing heath.
+Each golb-bhean, as well as Cromleach, signifies a crooked hill.

-1 Cona is the name of a small river that runs through Glencoe in Argyleshire.
-One of the hills in that romantic valley is still called Scornafena, or the hill of Fingal's people.
+^{} The Cona here mentioned is that small river that runs through Glenco in Argyleshire.
+One of the hills which environ that romantic valley is still called Scornafena, or the hill of Fingal's people.